spiritualhost/debian/README.md

 ```
 ubuntu-installer/
-├── installer.sh
+├── installer.sh   # Main installation script
+├── runtimelog.txt # Script log (name can be changed in configs)
-├── modules/       # Optional scripts for each phase
+├── user-scripts/  # Optional directory where user scripts can be added
-├── configs/       # Default configs or templates
+├── configs/       # Default configs for Debian installation
+├── userguide/     # PDF (LaTex) with instructions for use
 ├── README.md
 └── LICENSE
 ```